Skip to main content

 [USER]:

 I have two apples, each costing 5 dollars.
-What is the total cost of these apple
+What is the total cost of these apples?

 [ASSISTANT]: